DraganovTs/opteamer/README.md

 # Opteamer

-Opteamer is a comprehensive application designed to manage operations and inventory in a medical environment.
-It provides APIs for managing assets, team members, operations, assessments, and user registrations.
+Opteamer is a comprehensive application built to streamline the management of operations and inventory in a medical environment.
+It offers APIs for managing assets, team members, operations, assessments, and user registrations.

 ## Table of Contents